 In 1569 the complete union of Poland and Lithuania was achieved by the Act of Lublin, and the Commonwealth of Poland came into being.
-In this Act the union of Poland with Ukraine, Ruthenia, Podolia and Volynia was also achieved.
+On the same occasion the constitutional position of the Ruthenian provinces including Volhynia and Ukraine, as parts of the Commonwealth, was definitely fixed.
 The principles of this union were virtually those of the United States.
 Under an elected King and one Parliament, local state government existed.
 Moreover, Poland and Lithuania kept separate armies under separate Commanders-in-Chief.
-Other provinces of the Polish Commonwealth were-East Prussia, Livonia, Courland.
+Other provinces of the Polish Commonwealth were East Prussia, Livonia, Courland.
 They enjoyed wide autonomy.
 The Ruthenian and Lithuanian upper classes had the same rights as the Polish gentry.